Synvox/core/README.md

 }
 ```

 The `meta._links` property contains a link for the next page.
-To use keyset pagination, call the url at `nextPage`.
+To use keyset pagination, call the url at `next`.
 To use offset pagination, specify a `page` as a query parameter: `/items?page=1`.

 For both pagination schemes, you can specify a `limit` to limit the number of items in each response.
 The default limit is 50, and can be increased to 250.